bhanug/misframe/content/2015/09/22/reliable-broadcast.md

 ![Broadcast with a partition](/img/2015/09/22/reliable-broadcast/partitioned_broadcast.jpg)

+It may be the case that only the broadcaster and the red node have a broken connection, and the rest of the nodes of the cluster have no problem sending messages to the red node.
+If we still want all nodes to receive *m*, the simple broadcast algorithm is not good enough.

 ## Reliable broadcast algorithm

-Here's one example of a reliable broadcast protocol.
+The reliable broadcast extends the simple broadcast to work even if some of the links between nodes are faulty.
+There are many different implementations, but here's one example.
 The only difference between a regular broadcast and this reliable broadcast is that receivers rebroadcast a message if they see it for the first time.

 ```go
 func Broadcast(m Message) {